Bombing of Göttingen: After the war

-After the war ended for Göttingen and the city fell to the Americans, a lot happened in the first months after the war.
-The Nazi-appointed mayor was removed from office on the 11th of April and the local court judge Schmidt was appointed in his place.
+After the war ended for Göttingen and the city fell to the Americans, much happened in the first months after the war.
+The Nazi-appointed mayor was removed from office on 11 April and the local court judge Schmidt was appointed in his place.
 Strict curfews were initially imposed but later relaxed.
 Courts were also closed and radio, railway and postal services were suspended.
 English became the official language in the city.
 On April 17, the first streets named after National Socialist figures and units were renamed and on April 20 the local newspaper started publishing official announcements from the occupation and the German authorities.
 The Geismar Tor or Geismar Gate was destroyed by the American troops on April 21 because it was seen as a traffic obstacle.
 Between April and May, shops were gradually allowed to re-open their doors and telephone services also started to slowly resume their operations.
-On 1 June, Göttingen and the and the surrounding area were handed over by the Americans to the British forces and on 12 June, railway traffic resumed with a few passenger trains per day.
+On 1 June, Göttingen and the surrounding area were handed over by the Americans to the British forces and on 12 June, railway traffic resumed with a few passenger trains per day.
 German courts reopened on July 30 and in August, a College of the Rhine Army was established, for which university buildings in particular were confiscated.
 On August 4, the theater resumed operations on behalf of the British forces with Wolfgang Amadeus Mozart's The Marriage of Figaro and the first lectures were held again on September 17, with authorisation of the British military government.
-On the 1st of October, the university library and municipal museum were re-opened after the municipal library already opened a few months earlier.
-Over 10.000 refugees from the eastern parts of Germany which either left voluntarily or were forcibly relocated by the Soviet occupying force to give the land to nations like Communist Poland, settled in Göttingen on October 1.
+On 1 October, the university library and municipal museum were re-opened after the municipal library already opened a few months earlier.
+Over 10,000 refugees from the eastern parts of Germany which either left voluntarily or were forcibly relocated by the Soviet occupying force to give the land to nations like Communist Poland, settled in Göttingen on 1 October.
 This caused a great housing shortage and the subsequent forming of a city refugee office.
 In November the Medieval altars from the Saint Albani, Saint Jacob and Saint Mary churches were returned to their respective Churches, after being sheltered in the Nikolausberg for a few years.
 The first meeting of the new council appointed by the military government happened on 23 November.
 In December, the teaching establishments started operating again with the partial resumption of teaching at secondary schools.
 On December, 10, the gas supply resumed in the city after months of closure of the gasworks.

 In the years following the conclusion of the war, many unexploded bombs that fell on the city were found.
 Many were successfully defused, but some exploded, killing and injuring a few people throughout the years.
 Some material damage was also caused by the controlled explosion of some duds.